-We are an Art Fund Museum of the Year 2017 Finalist
+We were an Art Fund Museum of the Year 2017 Finalist

 We are thrilled and indeed honoured to have been selected as a finalist for Art Fund Museum of the Year 2017.
 It is recognition of so much hard work on the part of our fantastic staff, volunteers, Trustees and the many supporters who have put their faith in the project over many years.
 The redevelopment project has resulted in the creation of a world class tourist attraction in the new National Heritage Centre that has been transformational for Newmarket.
 We are about putting the community at the heart of everything we do and celebrating what makes our town and sporting industry unique.Chris Garibaldi, Director

-The shortlisted museums are: The National Heritage Centre for Horseracing & Sporting Art, Newmarket; The Lapworth Museum of Geology, Birmingham; Sir John Soane’s Museum, London; Tate Modern, London; and The Hepworth Wakefield.
+The shortlisted museums from 2017 were: The National Heritage Centre for Horseracing & Sporting Art, Newmarket; The Lapworth Museum of Geology, Birmingham; Sir John Soane’s Museum, London; Tate Modern, London; and The Hepworth Wakefield.

-This year’s jury, chaired by Dr Stephen Deuchar CBE, comprises: Professor Richard Deacon CBE; Dr Hartwig Fischer; Munira Mirza; and Jo Whiley.
+The 2017 jury, chaired by Dr Stephen Deuchar CBE, comprised: Professor Richard Deacon CBE; Dr Hartwig Fischer; Munira Mirza; and Jo Whiley.

 Speaking on behalf of the jury, Stephen Deuchar said: ‘Each of these museums has had a remarkable year, reaching - in a range of ways - new heights in their efforts to serve and inspire their visitors.
 Whether unveiling new buildings, galleries, displays or public programmes, all the finalists have shown a real commitment to innovation and experimentation, offering fresh perspectives and news ways of seeing and understanding their collections’.